 2. Double Entry Cashbook

-In this type Cash and Bank, transactions are maintained.
+In this type of Cash and Bank, transactions are maintained.
 This is because from average to large business, mostly payments are made via banks for secure and traceable purpose.

 3. Triple Entry Cash Book